Certseeds/GraphicsMagick/www/INSTALL-unix.rst

     libraries with different quantum depths to co-exist in same directory (only one can be used for development)

+--enable-force-cplusplus-linkage

+    enable forcing C++ linkage for libraries and programs.
+Normally this should happen by default if a known C++ library is used, but sometimes it is useful to be able to force C++ linkage.

 Optional Packages/Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~